motorlearner/project_tms_coactivation/README.md

 ## How to Run

 Download the repository, then simply run the appropriate R scripts (described below).
-The scripts rely on certain R packages, which are called at the beginning of the script via `library(packagename)`.
+The scripts rely on certain R packages, which are called at the beginning of the script via `library(packagename)` or `require(packagename)`.
 If you haven't already, you will need to install these packages via `install.packages("packagename")`.

 ## Content